Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Setup of N -body simulations

 Testing the convergence of the simulation results to the configuration settings of parameters presented in Table~\ref{tab:sims} is slightly more delicate than the parameter settings as the configuration variables control the raw structure of the gravity solver algorithm.
 For instance, if one selects very large values for {\tt RCUT} in \og, the tree-PM algorithm results will converge to the tree.
-The tree algorithm struggles to provide accurate force calculations if the particle distribution is close to a regular uniform grid, as is commonly the case for initial conditions generated with low order LPT.
-In that case, tweaking the parameters searching for a stable point does not guarantee convergence to accurate results~\citep[see, for instance,][]{Springel:2020plp}.
+The tree algorithm struggles to provide accurate force calculations if the particle distribution is close to a regular uniform grid, as is commonly the case for initial conditions generated with low-order LPT.
+In this latter case, tweaking the parameters in order to search for a stable point does not guarantee convergence to accurate results~\citep[see e.g.][]{Springel:2020plp}.

 Instead, we test the accuracy of our configuration set through a comparison with \gfour.
-The rationale for this approach is that the $5$-th order FMM-PM algorithm deployed in \gfour\ delivers more accurate force calculations than the tree-PM algorithm deployed in \og\ at fixed accuracy parameters and has smaller error correlations due to the possibility of randomizing the box center at every domain decomposition step.
-We assessed the convergence of the results for three different initial conditions: $512^3$ particles displaced from a uniform regular grid according to 3LPT at $z=24$, the same number of particles using Zeldovich at $z=99$, and $4\times 320^3$ particles displaced from a face centered cubic (FCC) grid according to 3LPT at $z=24$.
+The rationale for this approach is that the fifth order FMM-PM algorithm deployed in \gfour\ delivers more accurate force calculations than the tree-PM algorithm deployed in \og\ at fixed accuracy parameters and has smaller error correlations due to the possibility of randomising the box centre at every domain decomposition step.
+We assessed the convergence of the results for three different initial conditions: $512^3$ particles displaced from a uniform regular grid according to 3LPT at $z=24$, the same number of particles using Zeldovich at $z=99$, and $4\times 320^3$ particles displaced from a face centred cubic (FCC) grid according to 3LPT at $z=24$.
 In all configurations, we verified that the agreement between \og\ and \gfour\ is better than a fraction of a percent for all masses of interest.
-However, due to the higher degree of symmetry, the FCC configuration shows an even better agreement between the two codes.
+However, due to the higher degree of symmetry, the FCC configuration shows even better agreement between the two codes.
 In this configuration, the standard tree algorithm delivers accurate forces from the simulation start, suppressing the spatial correlations of the force calculation errors.